 Lousy Beautiful Town

 As I stated above, I’m not a Reylo shipper.
 Most of the podcasts I’ve listed so far are fans of Reylo.
-So when I need a break, I know I can always turn on Lousy Beautiful Town to hear Abby and Jess talk about how Rey is an angry, greasy lesbian ready to drive stick shift with her big fat dick.
+So when I need a break, I know I can always turn on Lousy Beautiful Town to hear Abby and Jess talk about how Rey is an angry, greasy lesbian ready to drive stick shift with her big fat dick (their words not mine).

 Unapologetically in your face, Jess and Abby aren’t afraid to spill all the tea.
 They also have zero fucks to give if you don’t agree with them.